Reduction of bielliptic surfaces: Bielliptic surfaces and good reduction

-In general, if a smooth proper variety $X$ over a discrete valuation field admits a smooth proper scheme model and the N\'{e}ron model, then a smooth proper scheme model of $X$ is unique, by van der Waerden's purity theorem (see \cite[Corollaire (21.12.16)]{Grothendieck1967}). \end{remarksub}
+\begin{remarksub} In general, if a smooth proper variety $X$ over a discrete valuation field admits a smooth proper scheme $\so_{K}$-model and a N\'{e}ron model, then the smooth proper scheme model of $X$ is isomorphic to the N\'{e}ron model, by van der Waerden's purity theorem (see \cite[Corollaire (21.12.16)]{Grothendieck1967}).
+Hence a smooth proper $\so_{K}$-model of $X$ is unique for such $X$.
+Note that, for general $X$, a smooth proper scheme $\so_K$-model of $X$ need not be unique (see \cite[Remark 6.3]{LiedtkeMatsumoto}). \end{remarksub}